 The Panel’s advice must include interim target options, indicative trajectories to net zero emissions by 2050, and potential emissions reduction opportunities to achieve the targets.

 The Panel must consider economic, environmental and social circumstances and impacts, as well as the latest climate science, national and global climate action, low-emissions technology and progress in reducing Victoria’s emissions.
+The Panel’s Terms of Reference were amended in February 2019 to reflect a revised due date for its final advice.

 The Minister for Energy, Environment and Climate Change appointed the Independent Expert Panel to provide advice on interim emissions reduction targets in October 2017.
 The members are: